 All SharePoint Add-ins that users install get a tile on the Site Contents page of the SharePoint website.
 Clicking the tile runs the add-in.

 Add-in packages can also include Office Add-ins.
 When the SharePoint Add-in is installed, the Office Add-in is added to an Office Add-ins catalog in SharePoint.
-Users can install it from the catalog into the Office applications like Word or Excel.
+Users can install it from the catalog into Office applications such as Word or Excel.